pzhg/hCNN/README.md

 Dataset used in this example is from [here](http://yann.lecun.com/exdb/mnist/).

-See the following file as an example of utilization of Multiple channel (BLOB) layer:
+See the following file as an example of utilization of Multiple channel (BLOB) layer and the insertion of SP Module:
 >	`example_MicroDoppler.m`

 Dataset used in this example is from [here](https://www.mathworks.com/help/phased/examples/pedestrian-and-bicyclist-classification-using-deep-learning.html?s_eid=PEP_16543).